beatrizsmerino/naruto-sasuke-story/book/en/en_chapter_1.md

 They felt a wave of pressure, like something swelling up and coming toward them.</br>
 Injured by the barrier team's attack, Tadaichi fell to the ground, and his body began shaking.</br>
 "Ah!
 This is bad!"
 Naruto immediately leapt off the bird.</br>
-Shadow Clones!
-As he wove the signs in midair, his shadow clones landed next to the various members of the barrier team.</br>
+<em>Shadow Clones!</em> As he wove the signs in midair, his shadow clones landed next to the various members of the barrier team.</br>
 "Naruto?!"</br>
 "We're flying!"
 Without giving them a chance to say anything, Naruto lifted up the ninja of the barrier team, and all departed from the place at the same time.</br>
 When he looked back, Tadaichi was slowly getting to his feet.
 Despite the fact that he was injured, his face was still expressionless.
 The blood spilling out of his wounds frothed and bubbled.
 And that wasn't all.
 Lumps popped up all over his body, almost as if there were another living creature inside him, crawling around.</br>
 "We gotta get further back!"
 Naruto got more distance from Tadaichi before putting the barrier ninja down in what was probably a safe place, and then starting to run back to Tadaichi to try and help him.</br>
 But the lumps seething through Tadaichi's body swelled and grew larger, and his skin, unable to contain the growth, split.
 And then—</br>
-Boom!!
-He exploded violently like he was bursting open.
+<em>Boom!!</em> He exploded violently like he was bursting open.
 The houses closest to him were unable to hold up against the impact of the explosion and were destroyed.
 Fortunately, Naruto's shadow clones had gone to check on and bring out the people in the buildings nearby, so there was no human damage, but new flames rose up into the sky.</br>
 "Are you okay, Naruto?!"
 Sakura cried, as Sai's Cartoon Mimicry bird landed and they all raced over to Naruto's side.</br>
 "Tadaichi..."
 Ino stared dumbfounded at the scene, bits of flesh flung everywhere.
 Sakura placed a concerned hand on her back.
 "I'm okay".
 She pulled herself together, and immediately ran over to the injured members of the barrier team with Sakura.</br>
 However, the threat had not ended.</br>